Getting started with the ScalePad API

 Errors

-ScalePad API endpoints return a standardized error structure (except 429 Too Many Requests) that adheres to the following format:
+ScalePad API endpoints return a standardized error structure (except 429 Too Many Requests):

 {